brassica-collective/handbook/content/brassica/handbook/Howtos/handbook_editing.md

   ```
 2. Add/edit the file content (using [Markdown syntax](https://www.markdownguide.org/tools/hugo/))
+3. Remember to save changes in the code-editor

 ### Preview changes
 Preview changes in the front-end (editing the files  as above to fix any broken dependencies)
-1. Open a new terminal tab and run the `hugo server` command, this will provide a localhost address
+1. Open a new terminal tab and navigate to the location of the cloned repositiory on your device (e.g., cd /dev/brassica-collective/handbook)
+2. Run the `hugo server` command, this will provide a localhost address
-2. Open the localhost address and navigate to with the relevant section of the website
+3. Open the localhost address and navigate to with the relevant section of the website
-3. Check this preview of the website for any broken links, navigation errors, formatting errors, etc.,
+4. Check this preview of the website for any broken links, navigation errors, formatting errors, etc.,

 ### Review other files for consistency
 1. Update the _index.md file in the appropriate folders.